mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rhV8uBoarpk?si=_rZ5P_-N4F-b0jgd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 **Description:**
 The RGB Slider uses three sliders and a lightbulb.
 Each of the sliders sends an integer value to the lightbulb to determine the color it displays.
 This is powered with the USB-C plug on the circuit board.
+Through this project I intended to practice soldering and understand circuits.

 **Challenges:**
 I intially had problems with the orientation of the lightbulb, since I had placed the negative end in the wrong pin.
 This meant the circuit didn't work.
 When I tried to desolder the lightbulb from the circuit board, I was unable to do so, and instead started over from the beginning.

 **Summary:**
 This project taught me how to build circuits.
-In addition, I was able to practice soldering, and learned how to prevent short circuits.
+In addition, I was able to practice soldering, as well as how to check for short circuits with a multimeter and prevent or remove them.
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.